-- If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC.

-For "MTH 110 or more advanced," MTH 116, MTH 231 and MTH 232 do not meet this requirement.

-Placement in MTH110 is based on test scores.
+- If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC. - For "MTH 110 or more advanced," MTH 116, MTH 231 and MTH 232 do not meet this requirement. - Placement in MTH110 is based on test scores.
 See your advisor to determine which math class you need to take.
-If you did not place into MTH110, ask your advisor to help you develop a modified academic map.

-Placement in ENG101 is based on test scores.
+If you did not place into MTH110, ask your advisor to help you develop a modified academic map. - Placement in ENG101 is based on test scores.
 See your advisor to determine which English you need to take.
 If you did not place into ENG101, ask your advisor help you develop a modified academic map.

 You must take 8 hours of natural science electives from the BIO, CHM, GEO, PHS, or PHY programs.
 You may take a sequence, but a sequence is not required.
 If you are unsure as to whether you should take a sequence for transfer, please consult the STARS Guide.
 All sequenced science courses must be taken in order, that is, with the lower numbered class first.
 The exception is Physical Science PHS111 or PHS 112.
 If you are certain you are not going into a science-related field, Physical Science is an overview of all fields of science and it might be a good class for you.
 If you are not going into a health-related field and you want to take biology, take BIO101 and BIO102.
-If you think you might want to go into a healthrelated field or a scientific field or are unsure of your transfer plans, take BIO103 and BIO104.
+If you think you might want to go into a health-related field or a scientific field or are unsure of your transfer plans, take BIO103 and BIO104.

-MUP: You are required to enroll in one Private Applied lesson each semester, and must complete the sequence on a single instrument, or voice, to fulfill this requirement.
-MUL: You are required to enroll in one Ensemble each semester, numbered 180 or above, to fulfill this requirement.

-If you plan to transfer to a four-year college or university, consult the transfer institution or the STARS templates for additional information about degree requirements.
+- MUP: You are required to enroll in one Private Applied lesson each semester, and must complete the sequence on a single instrument, or voice, to fulfill this requirement. - MUL: You are required to enroll in one Ensemble each semester, numbered 180 or above, to fulfill this requirement. - If you plan to transfer to a four-year college or university, consult the transfer institution or the STARS templates for additional information about degree requirements.
 Also, see an academic advisor for assistance.

-ltem # Title Credits
+Item # Title Credits:

 ENG 101 English Composition I 3

 MUS 101 Music Appreciation 3

 MUS 111 Music Theory I 3

 MUS 113 Music Theory Lab I 1

 ORI 101 Orientation to College 1

 MUL 101 Class Piano I 1

 MUL Elective 1

 MUP Elective 1

 MUS 100A Convocation 1

-Title Credits
+Item # Title Credits:

-English Composition II 3
+ENG 102 English Composition II 3

-Music Theory II 3
+MUS 112 Music Theory II 3

-Music Theory Lab II 1
+MUS 114 Music Theory Lab II 1

-Fundamentals of Public Speaking 3
+SPH 107 Fundamentals of Public Speaking 3

 MTH 110 or more advanced 3

 MUL Elective 1

 MUP Elective 1

-Convocation 1
+MUS 100B Convocation 1

-English Composition II Music Theory II Music Theory Lab II Fundamentals of Public Speaking MTH 110 or more advanced MUL Elective MUP Elective

-ltem # Title Credits
+ltem # Title Credits:

 MUL 102 Class Piano II 1

 History Sequence (Part I) 3

 Literature Elective 3

 MUL Elective 1

 MUP Elective 1

 MUS 100C Convocation 1

 Natural Science Elective (4 SH) 4

 Social Science Elective 3